nyunAI/TensorRT-LLM/examples/baichuan/README.md

 ```

 The quantized model checkpoint is saved to `./quantized_fp8/` for future TensorRT-LLM engine build directly with the `trtllm-build` command mentioned above.
+Note that you can enable fp8 context fmha to get further acceleration by setting `--use_fp8_context_fmha enable` when building the engines.

 #### Groupwise quantization (AWQ/GPTQ)
 ##### AWQ
-NVIDIA AMMO toolkit is used for AWQ weight quantization.
-Please see [examples/quantization/README.md](/examples/quantization/README.md#preparation) for AMMO installation instructions.
+NVIDIA Modelopt toolkit is used for AWQ weight quantization.
+Please see [examples/quantization/README.md](/examples/quantization/README.md#preparation) for Modelopt installation instructions.
 ```bash
 # Quantize HF Baichuan 13B checkpoint into INT4 AWQ format
 python ../quantization/quantize.py --model_dir /code/model/Baichuan2-13B-Chat/ \